-The D-Link DWA-125 uses the Wireless Connection Manager as the management software.
+The D-Link DWA-566 uses the Wireless Connection Manager as the management software.
 The manager provides the user an easy interface to change any settings related to the wireless adapter.
 Clicking on the Wireless Connection Manager icon on the desktop will start the Configuration.

-If you are using Windows Vista please skip to page 27 or Windows XP skip to page 29.
+If you are using Windows® 7, Vista®, or XP, please skip to pages 27, 28 or 29 respectively.